 Mobile phone calls, messaging and online banking all rely on complex mathematical algorithms to scramble information in order to protect it from malicious hackers, spies and cyber criminals.

-It is no exaggeration to say that there would be no confidentiality or security online without encryption and that many of the operations we take for granted would not be feasible.
-Faced with increasing cyber attacks against critical infrastructure—including but not limited to power utilities, transport networks, factories and the health care industry—encryption is evolving to meet the threat.
+It is no exaggeration to say that there would be no confidentiality or security online without encryption and that many of the operations we take for granted today would no longer be feasible.
+Faced with increasing cyber attacks against critical infrastructure — including but not limited to power utilities, transport networks, factories and the health care industry — encryption is evolving to meet the threat.

 The most prevalent system nowadays is public key encryption.
-It works by giving users two keys: a public key, shared with everyone, and a private key.
+It works by giving users two keys: a public key, shared with everyone, as well as a private key.

 The keys are large numbers that form part of an intricate mathematical algorithm that scrambles a user’s messages.
 The sender encrypts a message by using the receiver’s public key in order that only the intended recipient can unlock it with her or his private key.